robindavidgames/ci-project04/README.md

 # Eat Something
-Eat Something is a website that allows an enduser to read family-friendly recipes, and engage with a community of users through post comments.
+Eat Something is a website that allows an enduser to read family-friendly recipes, and engage with a community of users through posting their own recipes and leaving comments.

 This project is built with Django, CSS, HTML, Python, and Javascript.
-It uses Django to manage users, registration, etc. Of these users, there are two types:
+It uses a custom model (for 'tagging' recipes) and models adapted from the I Think Therefore I Blog examples.
+It has C.R.U.D. functionality, allowing users to create, read, update, and delete recipe posts.
+It has both manual and automatic testing.
+The majority of styling is done through Bootstrap, though there is a custom CSS for for more specific styling.

+There are two types of users:
-- A superuser that can post new recipes to the site and moderate comments.
+- A superuser that can approve new recipe posts and comments.
-- A standard user that can browse the site, 'like' recipes, and post comments.
+- A standard user that can browse the site, submit and update recipes, 'like' recipes, and post comments.

 **Click here to visit the [Eat Something](https://ci-eat-something.herokuapp.com/) website.**